pingpong-labs/sky/generators.md

 <a name="artisan-commands"></a>
 ## Artisan Commands

-In this package there are many CLI commands that are useful to speed up you in creating web applications with Laravel.
+In this package, there are many CLI commands that are useful to speed up you in creating web applications with Laravel.
 Some commands may already be familiar, such as the command to create a controller or model.
 However we are aware, sometimes we want everything instantly.
 Although not all of them can be so.

 - [Generate a controller](#controller)
 - [Generate a model](#model)